SiebKokke/example-repo/README.md

 # example-repo
-Practicl Task 3
-This is the README file for practical task 3
+This is the README file for practical task 3 this repository contains most of my previous work for this course